ymollard/python-advanced-slides/slides.md

 #!/usr/bin/env python3
 ```

-Direct call to the interpreter is possible but NOT recommanded, since it will force the interpreter bby ignoring any virtual environment you could be in:
+Direct call to the interpreter is possible but NOT recommended, since it will force the interpreter bby ignoring any virtual environment you could be in:
 ```python
 #!/usr/local/bin/python3
 ```